 The Department of Purchasing has assembled preferred vendor lists for in-language community outreach, translation, and interpretation.
-In addition, a blanket contract is in process to ensure vital documents are made available in safe-harbor languages City-wide.
-To access the latest versions of the vendor lists, or to inquire about participating in the blanket contract, please reach out to the Department of Purchasing.
+In addition, the Human Relations Commission (HRC) has procured the services of One Hour Translation to ensure the most vital documents are made available in safe-harbor languages City-wide.
+Please reach out to Andi Wheeler: awheeler@providenceri.gov.
+Additional services from One Hour Translation can also be procured by departments independently.
+To access the latest versions of the vendor lists, or to inquire about purchasing services from One Hour Translation, please reach out to the Department of Purchasing.
 Please note, procurement of services must follow all relevant state law, City Ordinance, and guidelines set forth by the Board of Contract and Supply.